sfence/hades_revisited/mods/windows/README.txt

+Windows mod
+This adds some simple window nodes.
+License: MIT License

-Windows 2014 by Glunggi
+It was originally created 2014 by Glunggi for Minetest Hades.
--- Add some simple windownodes to minetest.
--- WTFPL Lizences